 Exactly how the mythical HSC works is a constant source of confusion for parents and students - sometimes even for those currently undertaking HSC subjects.
-Hopefully all of the following information - explained for you by a HSC survivor! - will clarify the key points of confusion.
+Hopefully all of the following information - is explained for you by an HSC survivor! - will clarify the key points of confusion.

 Governing Body: NESA (NSW Education Standards Authority)

 The HSC works on a “units” system.
 Most classes are two units (English, Math, Chemistry etc), but extension subjects are only one unit (English Extension, Math Extension etc).

 In year 11 you are required to take a minimum of 12 units (for most people this is 6 subjects).

 In year 12 you are only required to take 10 units.
 Regardless of how many units you take, only the 10 best units will count towards your ATAR.
 Each unit is worth 50 marks and therefore for the standard 2-unit course you will receive a mark out of 100.

 Often people stick with their 12 units from year 11 so that if they have a bad day, or mess up majorly on an exam, they have a fallback and it won’t drastically change their ATAR.

 As I mentioned, extension subjects are one unit.
 This is because they are half the amount of class time and a shorter exam (only 50 marks).
 However, as you can see in the example above you still do the advanced course as well.
 So, in total, you end up taking 3 units of English if you want to do the extension course.